matyas242/jiros/README.md

 so far i compile it all in cygwin64 with make all command to run i just use normal cmd from windows and run command: qemu-system-x86_64 -hda ./bin/os.bin

 on mac just make and then just the command: qemu-system-x86_64 -hda ./bin/os.bin

+new make run to clean build and run with one command